Visa Interview

 On-Campus Employment

-• Eligibility: Students can work on-campus up to 20 hours per week during academic terms and full-time during breaks.
+• Eligibility: Students can work on-campus up to 20 hours per week during academic terms and full-time during university holidays.

-• Types of Jobs: Positions such as library assistants, research assistants, or in campus facilities.
+• Types of Jobs: Common on-campus roles include research assistants, library aides, and positions in student services or campus facilities.

 Off-Campus Employment

-• Work Permit Holders: Can work off-campus up to 20 hours per week during term time and full-time during holidays.
+• Work Permit Holders: Students with work permits can work off-campus up to 20 hours per week during term time and full-time during holidays.

-• Internships: Work experience related to your field of study is often allowed.
+• Internships: Internships or work experience related to your field of study may be allowed, often in collaboration with academic programs.

 FAQs